malcolmkiano/exp/README.md

 A simple bash/zsh script to make starting up a new Express app a breeze!

 ## Prerequisites
-You need to have [node/npm](https://nodejs.org/en/) and [git](https://www.atlassian.com/git/tutorials/install-git) installed on your local machine and available in your PATH.
+You need to have [node/npm](https://nodejs.org/en/) and [git](https://www.atlassian.com/git/tutorials/install-git) installed on your local machine and available in your PATH.<br>
+For usage with Knex: you also need to have [PostgreSQL](https://www.postgresql.org) set up on your machine.

 ## Installation
 1. Clone this repository onto your local machine and `cd` into it.